l3r0ux/nomad-cafe/README.md

 The admins' password are also hashed and salted for extra security.

 Sending emails is done using the SendGrid API.
-I also implemented a subscription system, so that users get notified when a new event is added, edited or removed, with that specific events details.
+I also implemented a subscription system, so that users who are subscribed get notified when a new event is added, edited or removed, with that specific events details.
 There is also an unsubscribe function which deleted the specific user from the database.

 There is also server side input validation and sanitization on all inputs using the Express-Validator package.